ladybirdweb/faveo-dev-apache2/README.md

 You can visit the site in browser using the URL https://faveo.localhost

 The database details are mentioned in the docker-compose file as Environment variable.
 Either use the deault credentials or you can modify the docker-compose accordingly.
+For Database Host you can use the container name "mysql".

 To enter inside the container